rcifw/rcifw.github.io/docs/getting-started/faqs-accounting.md

 ## How do I check my account usage?
 You can always contact us to have us send you usage, but you can also log in to the cluster any time and use the instructions [here](slurm-basics.md#checking-your-account).
 We are also sending out monthly updates with this information along with current invoicing and a projection of the rest of the year's usage to your PI email address of record.
 You may need to check your spam filters if you are not receiving these from our `support@rcif.wustl.edu` email address.

+You may also check your current disk usage for both the high-throughput (scratch) and large-volume file systems by following the instructions [here](storage-systems.md#checking-quotas).